 • Maritime Industry Tripartite Council (MITC)

-• Overseas Filipino Bank (OFBank), in association with Department of Finance
+• Overseas Filipino Bank (OFBank), in association with the Department of Finance

 • Commission on Filipinos Overseas (CFO)

-• Overseas Filipino Hospital (OFH), in association with Department of Health
+• Overseas Filipino Hospital (OFH), in association with the Department of Health

 Is there an eRegistration V3?

 The new Department will absorb the current POEA.
-Thus, our online eRegistration account will integrate in the new system as well.
+Thus, our online eRegistration account will integrate into the new system as well.

 For those who were early in the online platform, we witnessed the birth of the original POEA eReg system.
 A year after that, eReg Version 2 was born.
 We then imported our account to the new version which many found a challenge.